 Anyhoo, a lot of trial and error and gnashing of teeth went into this block.
 Is there anyone out there who gets the color combination right the first time?
 If so, I want to know your secret.

-I tried three different combinations before I finally came up with something I liked and I still would liked to have had a subtly patterned light background rather than just the plain light yellow that was in my stash.
+I tried three different combinations before I finally came up with something I liked, although I would have preferred to have had a subtly patterned light background rather than just the plain light yellow that was in my stash.

 In the first two, the kimonos didn't 'pop' because the background color blended in too much with the kimono fabric.
 I loved the third fabric, but it seemed like the scale of the print was too big for such a mini kimono.
 Anyway, the kimono finally 'popped' against a lighter background.